 1. Making money is bad

-If you were raised working class like me, or spend too much time in lefty classrooms, also like me, you might come to believe that making money is bad.
+If you were raised working class like me or spent too much time in lefty classrooms, also like me, you might come to believe that making money is bad.

-This is a money block that stops graduates from knowing what they’re worth.
+This is a money block that stops college graduates from knowing what they’re worth.

 I’m no expert on the ethics of making money, but I know that the professor who used to lecture us on the evils of capitalism made over $100,000 a year.

-If you like to get paid what you’re worth with your degree, I recommend taking this mindset to task and accepting that you deserve to be paid for your work.
+If you like to get paid what you’re worth, I recommend taking this mindset to task and accepting that you deserve to be paid for your work.
 And you probably deserve to be paid well.

 If you don’t believe that, nobody else will.